backstage/backstage/docs/features/kubernetes/configuration.md

 `okta`, `onelogin`.

-Take note that `oidcTokenProvider` is just the issuer for the token, you can use any of these with an OIDC enabled cluster, like using `microsoft` as the issuer for a GKE cluster.
+Take note that `oidcTokenProvider` is just the issuer for the token, you can use any of these with an OIDC enabled cluster, like using `microsoft` as the issuer for a EKS cluster.

 ##### `clusters.\*.dashboardUrl` (optional)